 On November 20, 2019, the Midpeninsula Regional Open Space District (District) Board of Directors (Board) (R-19-155) directed the General Manager to evaluate potential electric bicycle (e-bike) access in District preserves.
-To guide the evaluation, the Board specified its consideration of potential e-bike access as follows: consideration of Class 1 e-bikes on unpaved, multi-use trails and evaluation of Class 1 and 2 e-bikes on select paved, multi-use trails in two preserves.
+To guide the evaluation, the Board specified its consideration of potential e-bike access as follows: consideration of Class 1 e-bikes on unpaved, multi-use trails and evaluation of Class 1 and Class 2 e-bikes on select paved/improved, multi-use trails in two preserves.
 The e-bike evaluation work conducted over the last year includes various surveys and studies related to a one-year pilot program of Class 1 and Class 2 e-bike use on paved, multi-use trails within Rancho San Antonio and Ravenswood Preserve and intercept surveys on Santa Clara County Parks unpaved, multi-use trails where e-bikes are currently allowed.
-Additionally, H. T. Harvey and Associates completed an e-bike noise study, focused on potential impacts to birds and bats, and the District Science Advisory Panel (SAP) conducted a literature review of the impacts and benefits of e-bikes.
-Throughout the evaluation process, public communications received regarding e-bikes were recorded and categorized.
+Additionally, H. T. Harvey and Associates completed an e-bike noise study, focused on the potential impacts to birds and bats, and the District's Science Advisory Panel (SAP)

+conducted a literature review of the impacts and benefits of e-bikes.
+Throughout the evaluation process, public communication received regarding e-bikes has been recorded and categorized.
 In addition, data on violations and accidents for e-bikes and regular bicycles were tracked.
-At this Planning and Natural Resources Committee (PNR) meeting, the Committee will review studies and findings and public comment received to date and consider forwarding recommendations to the full Board regarding e-bike use on District lands.
+At this meeting, the Board will review the studies and findings and public comment received to date and deliberate on a policy decision for e-bike use on District lands.

-Over the last few years, public interest in e-bikes for transportation and recreation has grown steadily across the country.
-This trend has been reflected locally by increased use on public roadways.
-By ordinance the Midpeninsula Regional Open Space District (District) prohibits the use of e-bikes on District trails and pathways unless they function as an Other Power-Driven Mobility Device for visitors with a mobility disability under the Americans with Disabilities Act.
-District rangers have reported a rise in illicit e-bike use on District preserves and the District has received extensive public comment on the subject.
+Over the last few years, public interest in e-bikes for transportation and recreation has grown steadily.
+This trend has been reflected locally by increased use on public lands and roadways.
+By ordinance, the District prohibits the use of e-bikes on District trails and pathways unless they function as an Other Power-Driven Mobility Device for visitors with a mobility disability under the Americans with Disabilities Act.
+District rangers have reported a rise in illicit e-bike use at preserves and the District has received extensive public comment on the subject.